List of Zoey 101 characters: Dustin Brooks

-Dustin (Paul Butcher) is Zoey's younger brother.
+Dustin Brooks (Paul Butcher) is Zoey's younger brother.
 Besides being his fiercest protector and closest confidante, Zoey becomes her brother's classmate at the newly co-ed PCA.
 As a child prodigy, Dustin enjoys sharing an eighth-grade geometry class with his equally savvy elder sister.
 He also helps Quinn Pensky with her scientific experiments when he's not talking his way in and out of sticky situations.

 Whenever Dustin gets in over his head, Zoey is always the first one to rush to her brother's aid.
 Although her protective behavior gets on Dustin's nerves from time to time, he loves Zoey too much to hold that against her.
-In the season 2 episode "Bad Girl", Dustin dates a girl Trisha Kirby.
+In the season 2 episode "Bad Girl", Dustin dates a girl named Trisha Kirby.
 By Season 3, not only is Dustin friends with all of the main characters, but he also spends much time with children closer to his age.
 When Zoey moves with their parents to London, Dustin stays at PCA.
 In the TV movie "Chasing Zoey," he goes to the prom with Quinn but storms out when he thinks he is being used and disappears afterward.
 In an alternative ending: Quinn apologizes to him, and Dustin later dances with an unknown girl.

+Dustin did not appear in Zoey 102, though he was mentioned by Zoey to now be married with children.

 Chase Matthews

-Chase (Sean Flynn) is the main male character in Zoey 101 and the first person that Zoey meets at PCA.
+Chase Bartholomew Matthews (Sean Flynn) is the main male character in Zoey 101 and the first person that Zoey meets at PCA.
 He is from Baltimore.
+His birthday is October 5th.
 A running gag is that people will make fun of Chase's bushy hair.
-Chase has a "secret" crush on Zoey that he is too afraid to tell her.
+Chase has a "secret" crush on Zoey, but he is too afraid to tell her.
 He is known to be very clumsy, usually falling down stairs.
 It was revealed in the episode "Favor Chain" that Chase has an encyclopedic knowledge of all things having to do with comic books.
 Chase has a dog named Chester, mentioned only once in the episode "Lola Likes Chase."
 Chase has shown to be very gullible, as seen in "New Roomies", where, to win a game of foosball, Zoey tells him to “look at that huge hamster”, and "Quarantine" when he believes that everyone died of Quinn's germ.

 He works at PCA's Sushi Rox restaurant for the first three seasons.
 He is frequently seen carrying a guitar (and sometimes also playing the cello) Chase's crush on Zoey strengthens between Seasons 2 and 3, and at the same time, there are hints that Zoey also has a slight crush on Chase.
 However, Chase decides to hold back his feelings for her when he thinks he and Zoey are just meant to be friends.